 As the Director of Clinical services, Marsha oversees and coordinates hospice care provided within the Fort Worth community.
 Marsha has almost 10 years as a registered nurse and over four of those years serving in the hospice community.
 Within the hospice community, Marsha has held numerous roles from a Registered Nurse Case Manager to Clinical Services manager to her current role as the Director of Clinical Services in the Fort Worth, TX program.
 Marsha holds a Bachelor of Science in Nursing from Ohio University and graduated with the honor of Magna Cum Laude.
 Marsha is passionate about hospice nursing, the quality of care delivered to each of our patients and our ability to make a difference in each patient’s life as well as in the community.

 David P. Capper, M.D., is the medical director of Christian Community Health Services and Clinic in Fort Worth, Texas.
-He is also executive vice president, medical director and administrator of Covenant Hospice & Palliative Care Clinic, now a part of the Compassus family.
-He serves on the Compassus Medical Directors Advisory Council.
+He is also executive vice president, medical director and administrator of Covenant Hospice and Palliative Care Clinic, now part of the Compassus family.

-Capper is active in both the state and local medical communities.
-He is a clinical preceptor for the University of North Texas Health Science Center, serves on the public grievance and humanitarian committees for the Tarrant County Medical Society, is the chair of the Plaza Medical Ethics Committee and a member of the Tarrant County Ethics Consortium.
-A member of the Palliative Care Team at Baylor All Saints Hospital in Fort Worth, Capper is also a past president of the Texas Academy of Palliative Medicine.
+Dr. Capper is a clinical preceptor for the University of North Texas Health Science Center, serving on the public grievance and humanitarian committees for the Tarrant County Medical Society.
+He is the chair of the Plaza Medical Ethics Committee and a member of the Tarrant County Ethics Consortium.
+A member of the palliative care team at Baylor All Saints Hospital in Fort Worth.